Policy

 bathroom when existing bathroom is handicap accessible).

-Options Form – For LSAs of PTD and death benefits approved on or after
+and death benefits approved on or after 12/1/2004, claims services staff must complete

-it to the applicant (and authorized representative, if represented) for his/her
+the LSA Options Form and send it to the applicant (and authorized

-selection of rate reduction and reduction period.
+representative, if represented) for their selection of rate reduction and

-1. Completing the Form:
+2. Completing the

 a.
-To access the form,
+To access the

-claims services staff shall:
+form, claims services staff must:

-Claims On-Line Resources (COR) under Tips and Tools; and
+to the LSA page on Claims On-Line Resources (COR) under Tips and Tools; and

 ii.
-Select the link to the
+Select the link

-form.
+to the form.

 b.
-To input information,
+To input

 i.